FarronF/limerick-council-meetings/meetings/2023/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd March 2023.md

 Congratulations

+The Elected Members wished to congratulate Betty McElholm on her 106th Birthday.
+---
-The Elected Members wished to congratulate Betty McElholm on her 106th Birthday.--- The Elected Members also wished to congratulate Colaiste Iosaef on winning the Schools
+The Elected Members also wished to congratulate Colaiste Iosaef on winning the Schools

 All Ireland Junior Ladies Football